COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Grades

 All grades will be released on Canvas.
-It is your responsibility to check that your assignment was submitted, that your grade is accurage, and to get in touch if any are missing and/or you think there is a problem.
+It is your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem.

 ### Assignment Regrades